 When I first met my former colleague Alex he told me he had difficulty writing and reading owing to his dyslexia.
+I knew nothing about neurodiversity at that time.
 As his manager, I searched the internet for how to help the dyslexic workforce.

 It was a mistake – I was focusing on his weakness.
 After some months, I discovered Alex has above-average capabilities in reasoning and that, in all likelihood, these are related to his dyslexia.